kawenks/Course-Project-getdata-007/CodeBook.md

     * dplyr
     * reshape2

+See the README and references to [Human Activity Recognition Using Smartphones Dataset version 1.0](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) for more information on the source data

 ### Resulting Columns are:
 | columns | description | data type & conversion |example data |
 | --------|-------------|-----------|-------------|